Getting Started with Pandas and Matplotlib

 data.to_csv('groups.csv')

-Installing and using matplotlib
+Installing and Using Matplotlib

-You can install matplotlib with pip, a Python package manager:
+You can install Matplotlib with pip:

 $ pip install matplotlib